jzzheng22/hlp21-project-group-3/doc/interface_meeting.md

  - `Sheet.update` calls `BusWire.update`
  - `BusWire.update` calls `Symbol.update`
  - I think Sheet should be able to access `Symbol.update` directly without going through BusWire, but this needs some extra thought to prevent conflicts.
- - *For now* let's assume that Sheet has to access Symbol through BusWire, this is something that is very easy to change afterwards. **IMPORTANT QUESTION FOR TC**
+ - *For now* let's assume that Sheet has to access Symbol through BusWire, this is something that is very easy to change afterwards. **According to TC this is fine as long as we don't pass to Symbol a datatype defined in sheet (I think).
+It seems that no conflicts would arise at all from giving Sheet access to Symbol.**

 ## Messages
 To BusWire: